yousefelassal/quote-cron/README.md

 > We the people are the rightful masters of both Congress and the courts, not to overthrow the Constitution but to overthrow the men who pervert the Constitution.

 > But what is liberty without wisdom, and without virtue?
 It is the greatest of all possible evils; for it is folly, vice, and madness, without tuition or restraint.

+> Never put off till tomorrow what you can do today.